 Is there anything we can do to facilitate detox?

-Now it's time for the good news!
-Your body is very well-equipped to eliminate toxins on its own without the extra help from special diets or expensive supplements and products.
-Your body has a very self-sufficient and comprehensive way of eliminating toxins that involves the liver, kidneys, digestive system, skin, and lungs.
-However, it is only when these organs are healthy, that they can effectively eliminate unwanted substances.
+Now it’s time for the good news.
+Your body is very well-equipped to eliminate toxins on its own without extra help from special diets or expensive supplements and products.
+Your body has a very self-sufficient and comprehensive way of eliminating toxins that involve the liver, kidneys, digestive system, skin and lungs.
+However, it is only when these organs are healthy that they can effectively eliminate unwanted substances.

 Furthermore, you can enhance your body’s natural detoxification system.
 In fact, by following The Livy Method, you are setting your body up for success in supporting your body’s own detoxification pathways.

-In order to understand the concept of detox, let’s discuss some of the common misconceptions reviewed by Healthline, how our body naturally detoxifies itself, and how by following The Livy Method we can enhance and support our body’s own detoxification system.
+To understand the concept of detox, let’s discuss some of the common misconceptions reviewed by Healthline, how our body naturally detoxifies itself and how, by following The Livy Method, we can enhance and support our body’s own detoxification system.

 Can we target the elimination of toxins?